kingandmcgaw/handbook/README.md

 * Prefer `function test () {` to `function test() {`.
 [Because, Crockford](http://www.jslint.com/).
 * Prefer double quotes for strings
 * Note: what documentation style?
-* Note: or is are we using [Google's styleguide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml)?
+* Note: or are we using [Google's styleguide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml)?

 ####Ruby
 [Github's style guide](https://github.com/styleguide/ruby) as a starting point, with some exceptions: